Co-op Jobs

 • Timeline: Steady throughout the year including summer months.
 Little Wonders’ fiscal year runs from June through May.

-• Skills: Financial experience necessary.
+• Skills: Financial experience recommended.
 Must have access to a PC.

 • Monetary Commitment: None.